 This factsheet contains information for employers who might want to provide asymptomatic testing for employees or others on-site (such as suppliers and agency staff).
 With up to a third of COVID-19 sufferers estimated to show no symptoms, widespread asymptomatic testing is one tool in response to the pandemic to enable safe business operations.
 Government-funded asymptomatic workplace testing is no longer available, but firms can invest in private testing or encourage employees to get tests through community routes.

-Anyone with symptoms should continue to get a PCR test through NHS Test and Trace programme (for England), which will also trace their contacts.
 The CBI has also created a complementary factsheet on NHS Test and Trace (including links to guidance for Scotland, Wales, and Northern Ireland).

 What’s the latest information and insight?

-Businesses themselves have an increasing role to play in breaking chains of transmission by testing their workforce on a regular basis.
+Businesses have an important role to play in breaking chains of transmission by testing their workforce on a regular basis.
 The government has recognised this, providing practical guidance for employers who want to offer workplace testing for asymptomatic employees; including advice on the testing process, the collection of results, communicating results to staff, and what an employer can and can’t do with a result.

 Government-funded workplace testing